Whole Smoked Chicken on a Pellet Grill

 Once the chicken is lightly coated in olive oil, season it with your favorite barbecue rub.
 For this recipe, I used the Spicy Nashville Honky Tonk Seasoning by PS Seasoning.
 It’s meant to give a little kick of heat that mimics the flavor profile of Nashville hot chicken, and I think it tastes fantastic on smoked chicken.

-If you want to make your own rub, take a look at these 5 best smoked chicken rub recipes for some inspiration.
+If you want to make your own rub, we have a great smoked chicken rub recipe.

 4. Smoke